Just wanted to share my POV about the Leshak, and provide a basic guideline about how you should fly this beautiful snowflake in a WTM fleet.

 Usually you start Mystic on Outuni and burn to Occult range of the second tagged Osti (in most fleets it should be tag 5).

 When you are there immediately switch to Occult and shoot it until its dead.
-After that use best judgement what to shoot meanwhile burning to The Second Gate.

 - If fleet is really light on numbers, then you do the same, just Occult the Outuni and then Occult the healthiest Osti!